Targeted Mental Health in Schools (TaMHS)

 This workshop will enable professionals who work with children and young people in any key stage to:

-• explore attachment theory and what this means for our Children in Care
+• explore attachment theory and what this means for our Children with a Social Worker

 • understand how a lack of secure attachment may contribute towards feeling unsafe and what behaviours you may see in the classroom / setting